In my last blog post, I told you how I got great SEO results without links or content for a friends Shopify store.

 – added footer links to important pages on the site (navigation was terrible).

 – added more text to the homepage (there was none) and threw in internal links from within it to high value categories.

-– and I took a ‘gamble’ and wrote descriptions for high value categories. (my next email is all about this!)
+– and I took a ‘gamble’ and wrote descriptions for high value categories.

 The reason it’s a ‘gamble’ is because if you look at major e-comm retailers, not everyone does this.
 But doesn’t mean it’s ineffective.